vanviegen/aberdeen/docs/Tutorial.md

 });
 ```

-The reason that the scope within `div.row` doesn't have to redraw, is that we're passing in the observable object `count` as a whole to the `text:` property.
-When a property receives an observable object as its values, it will reactively read its `.value` property and handle changes.
+The reason the div.row scope doesn't redraw when cnt.value changes is that we're passing the entire cnt observable object to the text: property.
+Aberdeen then internally subscribes to cnt.value for just that text node, ensuring minimal updates.

 If we would have done `$('div', {text: count.value});` instead, we *would* have subscribed to `count.value` within the `div.row` scope, meaning we'd be redrawing the two buttons and the div every time the count changes.